astropenguin/pipenv-analysis-startup/README.md

 You may still track some files by configuring it like:

 ```
-# tracking only config and startup files.
+# .gitignore for tracking only configs and startup
 /.ipython/profile_default/*
 !/.ipython/profile_default/startup
 !/.ipython/profile_default/ipython_config.py